 Ofloxacin may cause swelling or tearing of (rupture) a tendon.
 Ofloxacin can also have serious effects on your nerves, and may cause permanent nerve damage.
-Stop taking this medicine and call your doctor at once if you have:

-Stop using ofloxacin and call your doctor at once if you have:
+Stop using Ofloxacin and call your doctor at once if you have:

 headache with chest pain and severe dizziness, fainting, fast or pounding heartbeats;

-depression, confusion, hallucinations, paranoia, tremors, feeling restless or anxious, unusual thoughts or behavior, insomnia, nightmares;
+changes in mood or behavior - depression, confusion, hallucinations, paranoia, tremors, feeling restless or anxious, unusual thoughts or behavior, insomnia, nightmares;

-increased pressure inside the skull -- severe headaches, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes.
+increased pressure inside the skull - severe headaches, ringing in your ears, vision problems, pain behind your eyes; or

-Common side effects may include:
+Common Ofloxacin side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.